Department of Organization, Workforce, and Leadership Studies

 http://www.owls.txstate.edu

-• The BAAS degree remains the most flexible degree on campus allowing multiple methods for completion and utilization of various coursework from different disciplines to complete the degree.
+• The BAAS degree remains one of the most flexible degrees on campus, allowing multiple methods for degree completion and the utilization of coursework from different disciplines.

-• The degree allows students to assist in the choice of courses that would complement their career goals.
+• The degree allows students to assist in the selection of courses that complement their professional experience, career goals, and workforce interests.

-• The degree includes an option to obtain college credit for work experience, non-collegiate training, industry certifications, and non-sponsored learning through a portfolio development process called the Prior Learning Assessment.
+• The degree includes an option to obtain college credit for work experience, military training, non-collegiate instruction, industry certifications, Coursera certificates, and non-sponsored learning through a portfolio-based Prior Learning Assessment (PLA) or Credit for Prior Learning (CPL) process.

-• The degree includes multiple options for obtaining college credit including testing by CLEP or DSST, correspondence studies, and extension courses.
+• The degree includes multiple options for obtaining college credit including CLEP or DSST examinations, correspondence studies, and extension courses.

-• Courses are delivered online, hybrid, or in-person on the San Marcos or Round Rock Campus.
+• Courses are delivered fully online, or hybrid, on the San Marcos or Round Rock Campus.
+Asynchronous fully online BAAS courses are available via Texas State Global Campus.

-• The professional development modules in the degree is individualized based on students’ career goals.
+• The professional development modules within the degree are individualized or predetermined based on students’ declared majors and career goals.

-• Certificates, such as Certified Public Manager (CPM), may be included in the degree audit.
+• Professional certificates, such as Certified Public Manager (CPM), may be included in the degree audit.

-• Approved technical associate degrees and coursework may be included in the BAAS degree.
+• Approved technical associate degrees and workforce-aligned coursework may be included in the BAAS degree.

-• Relevant military coursework may be included in the degree.
+• Relevant military coursework and training may be applied toward degree requirements.

-• Credits earned through the Prior Learning Assessment portfolio process are only applicable to the Occupational Emphasis module of the degree.
+• Credits earned through the PLA/CPL portfolio process are only applicable to the Occupational Emphasis module within the degree.

-• Credits earned in this Professional Development module must be for upper-level (3000/4000) courses that are chosen based on students' career goals.
+• Credits earned in this Professional Development module must be for upper-level (3000/4000) courses that are chosen based on students' declared majors and career goals.

 Subjects in this department include: CTE, OCED